MBuffenoir/bastion/readme.md

 ###Automatic upgrades

-You might want to allow for automatic upgrades, to be sure not to miss any security update in ssh:
+You might want to allow for automatic upgrades, to be sure not to miss any security updates of openssh:

     $ dpkg-reconfigure -plow unattended-upgrades